 Full-mouth reconstruction or Smile 360 with Dr. Frey involves looking at the entire mouth, not just the visible teeth.
 It will do so much more than just make a beautiful smile, as we re-build the bite by placement of implants to repositioning the bite due to TMJ stresses, from using orthodontics to move the teeth to using bone grafts to rebuild the jawbone, full-mouth reconstruction, Smile 360 is an involved process.
 Dr. Frey can handle most of what is needed, depending on your unique situation, of course, but he may also enlist the work of esteemed endodontists, oral surgeons, and periodontists at his office since we are a multi-speciality practice!

-Who needs full-mouth restoration or the Smile 360 procedure?
+Candidates for full-mouth restoration or the Smile 360 procedure

 There isn’t a single threshold denoting a full-mouth reconstruction.
 The term is mainly used to describe a situation that has progressed past just a tooth or two needing attention, or when the gums have passed gingivitis into full-on gum disease.
 We call this a “Re-Organized Approach” which is the formula for long lasting teeth and a beautiful smile!